AjayShanker-geek/AjayShanker-geek/README.md

 ---

-Currently doing my National Service in Republic of Singapore Air Force.
+Currently doing my National Service at the Republic of Singapore Air Force.

 <!-- I'm self-taught on my free to occupy projects related to engineering. -->